Heidi Burge

-Heidi Ann Horton (née Burge; November 11, 1971) is a former American professional women's basketball player.
+Heidi Ann Horton (née Burge; November 12, 1971) is an American former professional women's basketball player who played overseas from 1993 to 1997 and then played for the Los Angeles Sparks and Washington Mystics of the WNBA from 1997 to 1998.
 She is the twin sister of Heather (Burge) Quella.

 Early life

 As a 5-month-old in 1972, Heidi Burge was found to have a second aorta wrapped around and constricting her windpipe which needed to be removed through open-heart surgery.
 At the time, she was given only a 50-50 chance of survival.

 Prior to starting high school, the Burge family moved to Palos Verdes Estates, California so that the sisters could attend Palos Verdes High School.
 Although Burge was not originally interested in playing basketball, as she preferred theater and volleyball, after being asked to try out by the ladies basketball coach her freshman year, she quickly fell in love with the game.
 Burge brought success to the team, transforming the Sea Kings into Southern Section 3-A champions in 1987 and concluding her high-school career second on the school's all-time list of girls' scorers with 1,183 points.

 After graduation, both sisters accepted scholarships to attend the University of Virginia and play for the Lady Cavaliers basketball team.
 Although the pair would attend the same school, they did not live together or even have the same circle of friends.
 The Burges also did not play the same position on the court, as Heidi preferred the outside game and Heather (who is 6 minutes older) played inside against the opposing team's center and was the go-to scorer in the paint.